My Weird Prompts

 - Herman — an enthusiastic, curious donkey who asks follow-up questions

-Prompts are typically submitted by Daniel Rosehill (the show's producer) via a mobile Progressive Web App.
+Prompts are submitted by Daniel Rosehill (the show's producer) via three interfaces: a mobile Progressive Web App (Recorder), a Telegram bot (@myweirdpromptsbot), or the MCP admin server integrated with Claude Code.
 The pipeline transcribes the prompt, researches the topic, writes a full dialogue script, generates cover art, synthesises speech with cloned voices, assembles a broadcast-ready episode, and publishes it to the web and podcast platforms.

 1.2 Design Goals